Date: Contact us *maximum 1 month* prior to book this tour.

 What can we find?

 With over 60 species of snake recorded from the island, the potential finds each walk are almost limitless.
 One of the most significant species which we commonly encounter on night hikes is the iconic Wagler’s pit viper (Tropidolaemus wagleri), while Mangrove cat snake (Boiga melanota), Kopstein’s bronzeback (Dendrelaphis kopsteini) and oriental vine snake (Ahaetulla prasina) are also frequently encountered in the Singapore's forested areas.
-Across our 2 years of operations in Singapore, our guides have garnered a reputation for being able to regularly find the world-famous Malaysian blue coral snake (Calliophis bivirgata) - best targeted during the daytime.

 How does it work?